ISI MMath Solutions and Discussion 2017 : PMB

 - By the law of total probability

-- We compute the probability by the definition:
+- We compute the probability

 From the previous part, we know By the law of total probability